herveguetin/zermatt-docs/docs/features/forms.md

 # Forms

-Forms in Zermatt are heavily inspired from [Laravel Precognition](https://laravel.com/docs/precognition).
+Forms in Zermatt are using [Laravel Precognition](https://laravel.com/docs/precognition).
+We invite you to read the official documentation for a better understanding of the underlying code.

 As stated on the Lavarel website: